afc-afc0/myhtra-nextjs/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 To Do:
-1. Need to create the resume section for expanded Card
+1. Need to create the resume section for expanded
-   a: Implement Accordion Component using Radix